adarsh/manifesto/README.md

 ### Writing and Maintaining Healthy Code

-* Software is most cheaply and safely written with 100% test coverage.
+* Software is most cheaply, happily, and safely written with 100% test coverage.
 * The tests should be written first.
 There are no exceptions.
 Spikes are helpful research, but should be deleted.
 * RSpec is the best tool for testing Ruby code.
 It is well-maintained and evolves with the community.
+* Your project needs a style guide.
+Ideally, it should be enforced automatically.
 * Every Monday morning, [update your dependencies].
 * Pull requests should be small and take no longer than a day to write.
 If need be, create pull requests into non-master branches or feature-flag your work.